Kharijite Rebellions (866–896): Abbasid campaigns against Musawir

 The caliphal forces remained at al-Sinn for some time, but in early June Musa and Muflih were made aware of a plot by al-Muhtadi to either have them assassinated or imprisoned; they immediately responded by abandoning al-Jazira and withdrawing toward the Khurasan Road.
-At Khanaqin Musa encountered Musawir, who had a strong numerical advantage, but in spite of this the Kharijites were routed and suffered severe losses.
-After al-Muhtadi was killed on June 17 and replaced with al-Mu'tamid (r.
+At Khanaqin Musa encountered Musawir, who had a strong numerical advantage, but in spite of this the Kharijites were routed and suffered severe losses., sourcing Ibn Khaldun, claims that Musawir was actually the winner of this battle After al-Muhtadi was killed on June 17 and replaced with al-Mu'tamid (r.
 870–892), Muflih resumed his offensive against the Kharijites.
 He initially succeeded in forcing Musawir to abandon al-Haditha, but he was unsuccessful in his attempts to defeat the rebel and eventually returned to Samarra in August, allowing Musawir to regain his authority in the region.